Jeff Whitlock with his family in front of the Provo mountains

 (2) Invest in public places & natural resources: I'll protect our canyons (e.g., defend Slate Canyon by creating a conservation easement) and foothills, embrace our lake and river as part of Provo's identity, and invest in District 2 parks like Upper Bicentennial Park.

 (3) Find balanced housing solutions: Everyone wants stronger neighborhoods, but the situation continues to get worse—it's time for a new strategy.
-We need solutions that protect our neighborhoods while also addressing our severe housing needs.
-Parking bans are not the answer.
+We need solutions that protect our neighborhoods while also addressing our severe housing needs so that residents can afford to own in Provo.

-(4) Champion fiscal responsibility: I'll develop a strategic plan to improve Provo's financial position and attract more high-paying jobs to Provo so we can better fund our sidewalks, roads, parks, and other essential services without raising taxes.
+(4) Champion fiscal responsibility: I'll develop a strategic plan to improve Provo's financial position and strengthen our economy so we can better fund our sidewalks, roads, parks, and other essential services without raising taxes.

 (5) Build safer streets and active transportation: Our safety backlog is large and underfunded.
 I'll prioritize budget for faster, low-cost enhancements in community- and staff-identified areas.
 I'll also work to connect trails and active transit routes throughout District 2, particularly the neglected southern part of our district.